m-rosso/unsupervised-features-screening/README.md

 <br>

 * **Variance thresholding**: another possibility covered by the developed class is the variance thresholding, where instead of defining the number of features to be selected, only variables with variance higher than a threshold will be selected.
+* **Selection based on correlation:** it is also possible to select features without looking into the relationship between inputs and outputs by disregarding features with excessive (linear) correlation with other features.
+This is also done here by making use of the class *CorrScreeningNumerical*, which sorts features based on their variances and then calculates the correlation of successive pairs of variables, always dropping variables with excessive correlation with the features with the highest variances.

 ### Experiments for tests
 In order to assess the impacts on performance metrics and running time of unsupervised screening of features based on variance, 70 different high-dimensional datasets (N < p) for binary classification task provided the empirical background for experiments.
 Then, with and without the implementation of variance-based features screening, 1000 bootstrap estimations were conducted for data modeling using two distinct learning methods (logistic regression and GBM).
 Finally, the computation of statistics for performance metrics guided conclusions towards different screening options.